zainulabbasi/sandbox/README.md

 # sandbox
 This is a sandbox repository for playing with git.

-# Git cheatsheet
+# Git Cheat Sheet
 ## Installing git
-To install git on your machine visit - https://git-scm.com/downloads and select the platform of your choice.
+To install git on your machine visit - [official git website](https://git-scm.com/downloads) and select the platform of your choice.

 ## Configuration
 **$ git config --global user.name "\[name\]"**